CphBusFullStackJS/Weeks/period-6.md

 #### Before this lesson you should:
 Watch this short GENIOUS video about password hashing, salting etc: https://www.youtube.com/watch?v=O6cmuiTBZVs

-Watch one of the videos below, related to Json Web Tokens, which is the mechanich you are supposed to use for the last hand-in:
+Watch one of the videos below, related to Json Web Tokens, which is the technology you are supposed to use for the last hand-in:
 - [Introduction to JWT (JSON Web Token) - Securing apps & services](https://www.youtube.com/watch?v=oXxbB5kv9OA)
 - [100% Stateless with JWT (JSON Web Token)](https://www.youtube.com/watch?v=67mezK3NzpU&t=3028s) (Longer than the video above, but gives a fantastic overview of the pros and cons with using JWT's.
 My introduction in the class will draw on this presentation)